BaiyangZhang/oldBlog/_posts/2023-06-30-Note-on-Quantization-of-Skyrme-Model.md

 ### Zero-mode quantization

 There are various different ways to quantize a Skyrmion at different level, the zero-mode quantization may be the simplest one.
+This is the quantization on the zero mode space, the "coordinates" are upgraded to operators.

 Zero modes are roughly speaking the "flat" directions where you can deform the Skyrmion without increasing its energy.
 So you can imagine it's like rolling a ball (Skyrmion) on a flat ground, where all the three directions corresponds to zero modes.
 Let's take the by-now familiar hedgehog solution for the starting point.
 It has three translational zero modes, but we are not yet interested in them.
 It also has three spatial rotation symmetries and three isospin rotation symmetries, they are kind of the same thing because you can always achieve the same result by using either one of them, so effectively we only have three independent rotational symmetry.
 We will work with the isospin, or internal rotation symmetry $SU(2)_ {V}$, for they are easier to be realized.